ETA444/dataview/README.md

 ### Quick way to get basic visualizations and descriptive statistics from a .csv file.

 - **Mission:** My mission with DataView is to create a simple way to gain a birds-eye view of a dataset through visualizations and descriptive statistics.
 With DataView you have beautiful Seaborn plots just a few prompts away.
 - **Languages:** This idea started off as a Ruby script, however due to limitations of Ruby when it comes to data science, I have chosen to consolidate it and continue in Python exclusively.
-The Ruby script is kept as the legacy of the idea (`archive/dataview.rb`).
+The Ruby script is kept as the legacy of the idea in the archive folder.

 ## Features